alexandergrib/fitness_master/README.md

     key: `SECRET_KEY`
     value: value of SECRET_KEY as entered in the project's env.py file, **without quotes** .

+13. Whilst in the "Config vars" section add the rest of the required [Cloudinary](https://cloudinary.com/) requirements.

+    key:cloud_name
+    value: <your cloud name>

+    key: api_key
+    value:  "<api value>"

+    key: api_secret
+    value:  "<secret value>"

-12. In the top right corner of the Heroku App Dashboard, click on the More button.
+14. In the top right corner of the Heroku App Dashboard, click on the More button.

     From the dropdown menu, select "Restart all dynos".
 Confirm Restart when prompted.

-13. Click on Open app.
+15. Click on Open app.
 The App is now deployed.
 </details>

 ### Local Deployment